Columbia Fireflies Game Notes vs Kannapolis

 - Columbia Fireflies Game Notes vs Kannapolis - Columbia Fireflies

-- Red Sox Lose Two Straight, Tied with Wood Ducks for Second Place in Low-A East - Salem Red Sox
+- Fireflies Swept by Cannon Ballers in Twin Bill - Columbia Fireflies

+- RiverDogs Held to Three Hits, Suffer Another Close Loss in Kinston - Charleston RiverDogs

-- Birds Drop Third Straight Game to GreenJackets - Myrtle Beach Pelicans
+- 11-Run Fourth Inning Lifts Myrtle Beach over Augusta - Myrtle Beach Pelicans

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.